For reservations call: 0800 6522991 For International Reservations, call: +44 (0) 1638 663175

 Palace House Newmarket

-The National Heritage Centre is situated in the remains of Charles II’s sporting palace and stables, and spans five acres in the heart of Newmarket.
+The National Heritage Centre is situated in the remains of Charles II’s sporting palace and stables and spans five acres in the heart of Newmarket.
 It comprises three complementary attractions; the new National Horseracing Museum, a National Art Gallery of British Sporting Art, and a chance to meet former racehorses, in the flagship yard of Retraining of Racehorses.
 There is a gift shop full of products that you will find have been artfully created to offer horse racing and sporting art fans a unique and exclusive range of gifts.
-And not forgetting the fabulous “Tack Room” bakery and restaurant.

 NATIONAL HORSE RACING MUSEUM